bruceravel/demeter/documentation/Athena/hephaestus.rst

 The data table will be filled with some basic information about the element, including its name and Z number, its atomic weight, and bulk density under standard temperature and pressure.
 Beneath this table are two controls for determining the appropriate Z-1 or Z-2 filter to use in a fluorescence experiment.
 The :quoted:`Filter` text box will be filled with the likeliest candidate for the element selected from the periodic table.
 This can be edited by hand.
-Clicking the :quoted:`Plot filter` button will display a plot showing the relative locations of the edge energy, the dominant fluorescence lines, and the filter edge energy.
+Clicking the :kbd:`Plot filter,light` button will display a plot showing the relative locations of the edge energy, the dominant fluorescence lines, and the filter edge energy.

 The :quoted:`edges` table shows the value in eV of each edge associated with the element selected from the periodic table and the core-hole lifetime in